 Company Overview of Pharmacia Corporation

 Pharmacia Corporation develops, manufactures, and markets prescription pharmaceutical products, including primary care, hospital care, cancer care, ophthalmology, and endocrine care products.
 The company also operates in other businesses, such as consumer health care, animal health, diagnostics, contract manufacturing, and bulk chemical sales.
 Pharmacia Corporation sells its products to pharmacies, hospitals, chain warehouses, governments, physicians, wholesalers, and other distributors.
-Pharmacia Corporation was formerly known as Monsanto Company and changed its name in April, 2000.
-Pharmacia Corporation was founded in 1901 and is based in Kalamazoo, Michigan with additional offices in Skok...
+The company was formerly known as Monsanto Company and changed its name to Pharmacia Corporation in April 2000.
+Pharmacia Corporation was founded in 1901 and is based in Kalamazoo, Michigan with additional o...

 7000 Portage Road